sganon/go-request/README.md

 ## About

-This package was develop to ease request parameters decoding, both in query and in body (json for now).
+This package was develop to ease request parameters decoding, both in form (i.e. query, url-encoded, multipart etc.) and in JSON body.
 It also provide an error handling based on [RFC-7807](https://tools.ietf.org/html/rfc7807), the errors are those from decoding (i.e a type error), and those you defines.